 When can potential facility or mobile licensees begin advertising that they will offer sports wagering? (updated 9/29/22)

-Potential facility and mobile licensees are not prohibited from advertising their intent to offer sports wagering at a future date.
-However, no applicant is guaranteed to receive a sports wagering license, and timelines are uncertain.
+Prospective licensees should note that no applicant is guaranteed to receive a sports wagering license, and timelines are uncertain.
 MLGCC requires that all advertising must include the appropriate messaging regarding responsible gaming and underage wagering.

 When can businesses begin hiring sports wagering staff? (updated 8/5/21)

 Potential sports wagering facility operators are not prohibited from hiring staff for possible sports wagering positions.
 However, applicants are not guaranteed to receive a sports wagering license, and timelines are uncertain.
 Samples of the required applications are available on the Sports Wagering Licensing page to help applicants gather the required documentation in preparation for completing the eLicensing application.
 Individuals who currently have Maryland gaming licenses will be able to fill an equivalent sports wagering position without further licensing, after notifying MLGCC.

 Potential contractor and facility or online wagering operator licensees do not require approval by the SWARC to be licensed by the MLGCC.
 These businesses may hire sports wagering staff and direct them to apply for a sports wagering license.
 Other applicants may hire staff, and will be able to access the eLicensing system after the SWARC opens the application process for the competitive licenses.

 When can facilities begin acquiring equipment necessary for sports wagering? (updated 8/5/21)

 Potential facility licensees are not prohibited from acquiring sports wagering equipment.
 However, no applicant is guaranteed to receive a sports wagering license, and timelines are uncertain.
 Equipment must be provided by a company that holds a Maryland sports wagering or gaming license, and must pass testing by an approved testing laboratory before it can be placed into service.
 Equipment may not be placed in public areas until approved by the MLGCA shortly before the facility opens.